9 Ways to Keep Flies Away From Your Horses

 Disclosure: This post may contain affiliate links.
 This means that at no cost to you, we may earn a small commission for qualifying purchases.

-Owning horses on your property is not always a walk in the park as you have to keep up with flies including the dreaded horse fly as well as other insects.
 Mild winter weather from March to October, especially in the Northwest, can contribute to a serious fly season.
-Other regions can have violent biting insect seasons which is stressing to the horse owners.
+Other regions can have violent biting insect seasons which affect both horse and owner.

 Unlike other wild animals, horses cannot escape from these insects and as they try to swish and stomp them, they consume a lot of energy.
-Fortunately, they (and you) can get some relief as we’ve put together a list of nine strategies that will keep your horses from getting bugged.
+Fortunately, they (and you) can get some relief as we show you how to keep flies away from horses using nine excellent tactics.

 1. Lights Off